bgcasey/obsidian_vault/readme.md

 ### Daily note

-Daily notes are generated from the template [[daily_note]].
+Daily notes are generated from the template [[periodic_daily_note]].
 The Work Log in the daily note is used to inform weekly and monthly work summaries.

 #### Components of the Daily Note